miquelflorensa/miquelflorensa.github.io/examples/cnn/resnet18-cifar10.md

 ## 3. Create the model

-In this example we are going to use a [Resnet18 architecture](https://arxiv.org/pdf/2103.05461.pdf).
+In this example we are going to use a [Resnet18 architecture](https://arxiv.org/abs/1512.03385).

-!> This is NOT the Resnet18 architecture.
+!> This is NOT the full Resnet18 architecture.
 This is just a test.

 ```python
 class ResnetCifarMLP(NetProp):